-As a practicing divorce attorney in Gilbert Arizona, for over a decade, one of the most common issues I have to deal with in divorce cases and even post-divorce proceedings involves which parent should have custody of the minor children.
-Most people associate the word “custody” with the concept of which parent will the child/children live with?
+As a practicing divorce attorney in Gilbert Arizona for over 20 years, one of the most common issues I have to deal with in divorce cases and even post-divorce proceedings involves which parent should have custody of the minor children.
+Most people associate the word “custody” with the concept of which parent the child/children will live with.
 For obvious reasons, this can be one of the most heavily disputed and emotional issues in any divorce proceeding.
 We recommend that you speak with a child custody attorney about the specific issues with your case.

 1. The agreement or lack of an agreement by the parents regarding joint legal decision-making.